 Chris King, JD, PhD

-Dr. King is an Assistant Professor of Psychology and the Associate Director of Clinical Training and Director of the Forensic Psychology Concentration at Montclair State University, where he teaches and conducts research primarily related to adult and juvenile clinical-forensic psychology, correctional psychology, police and public safety psychology, and mental health law.
+Dr. King is an Assistant Professor of Psychology and the Associate Director of Clinical Training and Director of the Forensic Psychology Concentration at Montclair State University.
+He teaches and conducts research related to adult and juvenile clinical-forensic psychology, correctional psychology, police and public safety psychology, and mental health law.

-He received his JD and PhD in clinical psychology with a forensic concentration from Drexel University in Philadelphia, Pennsylvania.
-He is a licensed psychologist in New Jersey and a non-resident active lawyer in Pennsylvania, Dr. King does not currently practice law.
-Instead, he utilizes his legal training for conducting legal research relevant to the intersection of applied psychology and law.
+Dr. King received his JD and PhD in clinical psychology with a forensic concentration from Drexel University in Philadelphia, Pennsylvania.
+He is a licensed psychologist in New Jersey and a non-resident active lawyer in Pennsylvania.

 Dr. King's lab is staffed by his PhD mentees, master's students in clinical psychology, and undergraduate students.